cds 1.4.0

 Deletes the item from the set.

-The function searches an item with key equal to val in the set, call f functor with item found, unlinks it from the set, and returns true.
+The function searches an item with key equal to key in the set, call f functor with item found, unlinks it from the set, and returns true.
 The disposer specified by OrderedList class template parameter is called by garbage collector GC asynchronously.

 The Func interface is